lhings/documentation/README.md

 Lhings documentation
 ======================

-This repository hosts the documentation wiki of Lhings.
-Go to the wiki section if you want to read it.
+This repository hosts the documentation wiki of Lhings, and the code examples.
+Go to the http://support.lhings.com to read it.